Introduction and Notes

 In addition, Syd developed a spreadsheet from the 1881 Scotland and England Censuses in which each individual has been linked to the tree in which he or she appears.
 Check it out.
 This can serve as a partial index to the trees: if you are looking for Lobban kin who was alive in 1881 in Scotland or England, search this list and it will tell you which tree s/he is in.
 For instance I used it to find the trees of some soldiers killed in WWI, where I only knew the parents’ names from the war record.
 The soldiers were generally not born by 1881, but the parents were.

-Syd did not incorporate the source documents into the Family Tree Maker files (and if he had they would not transfer with the GEDCOM files).
-The documents can be easily sought in ScotlandsPeople.
+Syd did not incorporate the source documents into the Family Tree Maker files (and if he had they would not transfer with the GEDCOM files), but in most cases transcribed them in the Notes.
+The documents themselves can be easily sought in ScotlandsPeople.

 In the Catalogue below, I briefly describe each tree and give the URL.
 The emphasis on emigrants in these descriptions is because of this study’s focus on the diaspora.
 Suggestions for improvements are always welcome.